ioetbc/rubber-ducker-2/README.md

 `RubberDuckerPanel` this links to a page. the pages live `src/webviews/pages` for each page you will have a panel.

+### To send messages from the webview to the provider

+you can get the panel and the components / pages to speak to eachother by using something like `tsvscode.postMessage` this will post a message from the component to the provider and you can pick the data up by listening for the events in the `onDidReceiveMessage` hook within the provider

+### To send messages from the provider to the webview

 ## Run the API locally

 ## Tips